Postnatal depression and perinatal mental health

 Mother and baby units (MBUs) and hospitals

 Mother and baby units (MBUs) are specialist psychiatric wards in hospitals.
-You can be admitted to an MBU with your baby if you are having mental health problems during pregnancy or after giving birth.
+You might be admitted to an MBU if you have symptoms of serious mental health problems late in your pregnancy.
+Or if you have these symptoms after giving birth, you and your baby might be admitted.

-The MBU can give you treatment and support for your mental health problem.
-They can also support you in developing parenting skills and bonding with your baby.
+The MBU can give you specialist treatment and support for your mental health problem.
+They can also help you develop parenting skills and bond with your baby.

-If you are admitted to a regular psychiatric ward, you are unlikely to be able to keep your baby with you.
-If you do have to be away from your baby while you're being treated, it should only be for as long as is needed to keep you safe.
+If you can't go to an MBU, you might be admitted to a regular psychiatric ward until an MBU is available.
+If this happens, you're unlikely to be able to keep your baby with you.
+If you have to be away from your baby while you're being treated, it should only be for as long as is needed to keep you safe.

 See our page on treatment in hospital for more information.